Page 1 of 2:

 Unfortunately, though the process of creating a jin is straightforward, its design can be difficult.
 A successful jin must look natural, it must look as though it has been created by nature in order to compliment and not detract from the tree.
 A common way of creating a jin is by carving using power and hand tools; the successful use of either takes a great deal of skill, particularly if the wood is featureless, as in the case shown below.

 This series of photos is intended to show an additional method of creating jin.
 The deadwood feature on this tree is created by tearing away at the wood to mimic the action of a broken branch; pulling away strips of the grain to create a natural effect.
 These techniques can also be applied when creating jin from branches down to 1/2" in thickness; they are however intended only for species that have fibrous wood.
-This includes nearly all coniferous species but only some deciduous species.
+This includes nearly all coniferous species but rarely deciduous species.

 (Jin and shari do not suit many deciduous species; however they are often seen displaying uro/hollows).